thatgreedydude/cmsc126-lab3-pathfinder/README.md

 # Pathfinding Visualizer

-An interactive web application that visualizes various pathfinding algorithms with support for weighted nodes and dynamic grid resizing.
+An interactive web application for visualizing pathfinding algorithms (Dijkstra's Algorithm, A* Search) on a dynamic grid.
+Users can set obstacles, define start/end points, adjust node weights, resize the grid, and save/load grid configurations.

 ## Features